All Episodes

 But just because we decide we have nothing, then we instantly have everything that's in nothing.

-But the minute we have that, we identify one, and so if we have something, anything at all, then we have that thing, and then we have everything else.
+And so if we have something, anything at all, then we have that thing, and then we have everything else.

-And so we actually have three things, because we have the thing, everything else, and then the combination of them.
+Because we have the thing, everything else, and then the combination of them.

 So we have this, and we have that, and then we have that.

-And so that triune nature of reality, it's inherent in uh magnetism, cycles, everything we're going through now.
+And so that triune nature of reality, it's inherent in magnetism, cycles, everything we're going through now.

-There it's not binary.
+It's not binary.

-The instant you start thinking in binary, remember you've got this triune thing going.
+The instant you start thinking in binary, remember, you've got this triune thing going.

-And you it's uh not separable from your concepts, it's not separable from the reality that will play out.
+It's not separable from the reality that will play out.

-And we see that linear thinking is the idea that everything's gonna go along, uh time moves in a flowing thing, and so uh linear thinking can be uh seen in people around us as like the progressives, because they think we're always going to be progressing up, okay?
+And so linear thinking can be seen in people around us as like the progressives, because they think we're always going to be progressing up.

-So we got progressives.
+So we've got progressives.

 And their alternate conservatives see things in cycles, right?

-What goes round comes round, you know.
+What goes around comes around.

-And this also looks to the look to their lifestyles.
+And this also looks to their lifestyles.

-So for instance, our bodies are um 98% fluid, 98% water.
+So for instance, our bodies are 98% fluid, 98% water.

 Hmm.

-If something uh is affecting the tides and I'm using the tides as a measure of my time, then obviously it's controlling the flow of my time.
+If something is affecting the tides and I'm using the tides as a measure of my time, then obviously it's controlling the flow of my time.

-Uh very much more energetic in all different kinds of ways.
+Very much more energetic in all different kinds of ways.

-And this is not explainable if you're in a linearist thinking, because the flow of things through humanity, humanity through things, there would be no justification for big sudden spikes of activity or energy or whatever, absent some external form of influence.
+And this is not explainable if you're in a linearist thinking because the flow of things through humanity, humanity through things, there would be no justification for big sudden spikes of activity or energy or whatever, absent some external form of influence.

-If you acknowledge that external form of influence as spiking humanity at a particular time, then you must also therefore acknowledge that there that because you've acknowledged an external influence, then you must acknowledge all of those external influences that are we know are already operating, which is the big masses of the planets in the solar system, Jupiter, um Saturn, the combined masses on one side of the sun, all of these things are all going to affect us.
+If you acknowledge that external form of influence as spiking humanity at a particular time, then you must also therefore acknowledge that because you've acknowledged an external influence, then you must acknowledge all of those external influences that we know are already operating, which is the big masses of the planets in the solar system, Jupiter, Saturn, the combined masses on one side of the sun, all of these things are all going to affect us.

 It is an inescapable conclusion.